MicrosoftDocs/Viva/Viva/experience-insight.md

 **Get timely analysis**

 Viva Pulse provides a snapshot of team sentiment to help managers and project leads get quick feedback and adjust actions, if needed.
-Survey senders can leverage automatic sentiment analysis which saves time and helps them focus on areas of opportunity for the team.
+Survey senders can use automatic sentiment analysis, which saves time and helps them focus on areas of opportunity for the team.
 To ensure employee confidentiality, managers and project leads receive an aggregated view of survey results.

 **Make necessary changes with recommended actions**